bnsreenu/AI-for-Drug-Discovery/README.md

 This repository contains the Python code, notebooks, and supporting material for the **AI for Drug Discovery** YouTube series by Sreenivas Bhattiprolu.

-The goal of this series is to explain how modern AI and machine learning methods are actually used across the drug discovery pipeline — with a strong focus on practical workflows, scientific reasoning, and realistic data analysis rather than toy examples.
+The goal of this series is to explain how modern AI and machine learning methods are actually used across the drug discovery pipeline, with a strong focus on practical workflows, scientific reasoning, and realistic data analysis rather than toy examples.

 The tutorials are designed for:
 - Scientists entering AI/ML